carpentries-incubator/managing-computational-projects/episodes/files/15-publication.md

 Without going into details, different types of outputs should be released using different licenses.
 Licenses are usually of different forms, giving the rights to use without restriction (public domain), allowing to use as long as the original authors are credited (with attribution).
-Allowed to re-use the work as long as the new work is released with a similar license (weak copyleft) or the same license (hard copyleft).
+In addition one can restrict re-use the work as long as the new work is released with a similar license (weak copyleft) or the same license (hard copyleft).

 Some license also restrict the use to non-commercial use or preventing derivatives.

+> See [https://the-turing-way.netlify.app/reproducible-research/licensing](https://the-turing-way.netlify.app/reproducible-research/licensing) and linked tools for details.

 In addition, one should think about where things are released (how long will it be available, how will it be found), and how to indicate how people should credit your work.